dssg/hitchhikers-guide/tech-tutorials/gitandgithub/README.md

 * [A successful git branching model](http://nvie.com/posts/a-successful-git-branching-model/) - A model to work with git using branches.
 This model is widely used in the open source community.

+## READ THIS BEFORE YOU LEAVE  (please)

+By default, git saves *everything* inside the folder where you initiated the repo.
+When working on software projects there are files you DON'T want to save on git (e.g. database passwords, especially if you have a remote copy.

+To prevent git from saving files, create a file and name it `.gitignore` in the folder where you ran `git init`.
+In such file, you can add rules to let git know what you want it to ignore.
+For more information, [read this](https://git-scm.com/docs/gitignore).

+Besides sensitive data, you want to also ignore intermediate files generated automatically by some programming languages or libraries.
+There are [templates](https://github.com/github/gitignore) available depending on the tools you use.
+There's also a nice [command line tool](https://github.com/karan/joe) to fetch such templates.